saltyorg/docs/docs/reference/guides/tautuliscripts.md

 ```
 ls -la kill_stream.py
 ```

-The file should be around 9700 bytes in size.

 ## Configure Tautulli Notification Agent
 Enter Tautulli settings and find the **Notification Agents** link on the left side menu.\